James Parker (Medal of Honor): Retirement and death

 He retired on February 20, 1934 and moved to Newport, Rhode Island where he died on June 2, 1934.
 He is buried in a family plot at St. Mary's Episcopal Churchyard in Portsmouth, Rhode Island.

 His papers are held by the United States Military Academy.

+Family

+Parker's son, Cortlandt Parker, was also a graduate of West Point and pursued a career in the Army retiring with the rank of major general.

 Military awards

 In addition to the Medal of Honor, Major General Parker was awarded the Distinguished Service Medal and three Silver Stars for his service and battlefield exploits.

 Full list of decorations and medals: